biopython/biopython.github.io/wiki/Google_Summer_of_Code.md

     Bio.PDB](GSOC2010_Joao "wikilink"), adding several features used in everyday structural bioinformatics.
 These features are now gradually being merged into the mainline with João's help.

+This year, three projects are being funded in Biopython via OBF:

+-   [Mikael Trellet](User%3AMtrellet "wikilink") is adding [support for biomolecular interface analysis](GSoC2011_mtrellet "wikilink") to the Bio.PDB module.
+-   Michele Silva is writing a [Python bridge for Mocapy++](GSOC2011_Mocapy "wikilink") and linking it to Bio.PDB to enable statistical analysis of protein structures.
+-   Justinas Daugmaudis is also enhancing Mocapy++ in a complementary way, developing a [plugin system for Mocapy++](GSOC2011_MocapyExt "wikilink") allowing users to easily write new nodes (probability distribution functions) in Python.

 Please read the [GSoC page at the Open Bioinformatics Foundation](http://www.open-bio.org/wiki/Google_Summer_of_Code) and the